ronald0009/Leeme/OpenShift.md

 $ oc whoami
 ```

-## In the web console, what is a project?
+## What is a project?

 It's a visualization of the Kubernetes namespace based on the developer access controls.

-## Step by step
+## Step by step in the Web Console

 1. Click on ‘Dashboard’
 2. Log in
 3. Create Project
 4. Fill in the Name field as
 myproject
 5. Clic on ‘Create’
 6. Select ‘Deploy Image’ / clic on ‘Image Name’
 7. Fill the name:
 openshiftroadshow/parksmap-katacoda:1.0.0
 8. Clic on the glass icon
 9. Clic on ‘Create’
 10. Clic on link ‘Continue to overview’